 note: S = strength day, HIIT = high-intensity interval training day (15:00), R = recovery day

 Strength Days (3x/week, 30:00 sessions) – Focus on primary movements including the Squat, Deadlift, Loaded Carry, Lunge, Push, and Pull.
 The key takeaway here is to master these basic movements before increasing any type of volume.
-Build up to completing 2-3 sets of each exercise using a load that should enable you to complete 20-30 total repetitions of each movement.
-If you end up working for time instead of reps, aim for 30-60 seconds of work per set and perform the exercises in a circuit fashion for about 30:00.
-The goal is three times a week and if you have a long history of working out, you have the option of progressing to every other day.
+Build up to completing 2-3 sets of each exercise using a load that should enable you to complete 20-30 total repetitions of each movement by the time you’re done.
+If you end up working for time instead of repetitions, aim for 30-60 seconds of work per set and perform the exercises in a circuit fashion for about 30:00.
+The goal is three times a week and if you have a long history of working out, you have the option of progressing to every other day after the first week.
 If you’re new to the game, try only 1-2 circuits, 1-2 days a week and add in plenty of recovery between bouts of exercise.
 The volume of work (sets x reps x load) will depend on your ability and training history.
 An example of a circuit workout could look something like this:

 - Deadlift (use a Hex-bar if possible)